MicroEJ/docs/ApplicationDeveloperGuide/applicationOptions.rst

    soar.generate.classnames=false

-If multiple VEE Ports are defined, the options defined in the ``src/main/resources/build`` folder are common to all VEE Ports.
+If multiple VEE Ports are defined, the options defined in the ``configuration`` folder are common to all VEE Ports.
-Besides these options, it is possible to define options specific to a VEE Port in a properties file located in the ``src/main/resources/build/veePortName`` folder of the project, where ``veePortName`` is the :ref:`unique name <sdk_6_vee_port_unique_name>` of the VEE Port.
+Besides these options, it is possible to define options specific to a VEE Port in a properties file located in the ``configuration/veePortName`` folder of the project, where ``veePortName`` is the :ref:`unique name <sdk_6_vee_port_unique_name>` of the VEE Port.